-Observations from our Director of Operations, Fred Espinoza
+Observations from our Chief Operating Officer, Fred Espinoza

 Q: In your career - how have you taught managers to be better communicators?